 If you are using a well-structured layout which gives immediate visibility to the main content, your webpage will rank higher in search results.
 Don’t let the user scroll to get to the beginning of the article he/she is looking for.

 The closeness of one word to the other implies association.
 For example, one paragraph about “second hand cars in New York” would rank higher (especially in New York) than two paragraphs about “second hand cars” and “New York”.

 Google always prefers fresh content.
 However, the old content, which is updated regularly, gets more priority.

 49. Useful Content

-There is a huge difference between Quality and Useful Content.
-Google prefers Useful Content.
-This can be best explained by taking an example, suppose you are searching for “Pinched Nerve”.
+There is a huge difference between quality and useful content.
+Google prefers useful content.
+This can be best explained by taking an example.
+Suppose you are searching for “Pinched Nerve”.
 You got 2 results.
-The first one is from ans.yahoo.com and second is from mayoclinic.com.
-The second one is written in a high professional language that contains formal and complex terms which is not clear to all, except doctors.
-Obviously, the second result is far better in quality, but not useful for major audience.
-So in this case, Google will prefer ans.yahoo.com.
+The first one is from ans.yahoo.com and the second is from mayoclinic.com.
+The second one is written in a high professional language that contains formal and complex terms that are not clear to all, except doctors.
+Obviously, the second result is far better in quality, but not useful for a major audience.
+So, in this case, Google will prefer ans.yahoo.com.

-If a page ranks very well for other keywords, this represents the quality and popularity of page.
+If a page ranks very well for other keywords, it represents the quality and popularity of the page.

 51. LSI in Content

 Latent Semantic Indexing searches for synonyms present in the content.
-For example, if your title is “New Cars” the search engine would expect to find related words in the content like “BMW”, “Mercedes”, “Used cars” “automobile” etc. That means, having synonyms or related phrase might produce a fruitful result for your web page ranking.
+For example, if your title is “New Cars”, the search engine would expect to find related words in the content like “BMW”, “Mercedes”, “Used Cars”, “automobile” etc. That means, having synonyms or related phrases might produce a fruitful result for your web page ranking.

 52. Code Error on Page